mephisto83/skyview-report/README.md

 # skyview-propsal

 ## Overview
 The purpose of this document is to describe a high level view of the requirements for the project management and execution of a new sky view app.
-A the time of this writing, there are 4 phases.
+At the time of this writing, there are 4 phases.
 These phases encapsulate the boundaries of the project.
-At each phases boundaries illustrates "safe" places where exiting is optional.
+At each phase, the boundaries illustrates "safe" places where exiting is optional.
 So when moving from one phase to the next, a decision to continue the process can be made with an understanding that work can pause or discontinue.
-A sprint is typically around 2 weeks of work.

  ![Timeline](timeline.png)

 - Phase 0
-    - 2 sprints
+    - 4 weeks
 - Phase 1
-    - 2 sprints
+    - 4 weeks
 - Phase 2
-    - 26 sprints
+    - 52 weeks
 - Phase 3
-    - 26 sprints
+    - 52 weeks

 ## Phases